 NOTE: The best way to lubricate the PTO tube half of the universal joint assembly is to remove it from the tractor.
-See instructions for removing and installing PTO quick coupler, refer to Deck Installation in Mower Deck Installation on Tractor in the Assembly Instructions.
+See instructions for removing and installing PTO quick coupler, refer to Deck Installation on page 20.

 NOTE: The ball bearings on the PTO drive shaft are sealed and do not require periodic maintenance.